Infinite Growth on a Finite Planet

 Still, market analysts proclaim that to maintain even moderate economic growth requires continued fossil fuel usage and production.
 They have consistently paid no heed to researchers and top scientists who have warned repeatedly that in order to reduce U.S. carbon emissions by 80%, carbon production must decline by a least 7% every year by even the most conservative estimates.
 This would allow the U.S. economy to continue to grow by 3% annually.

-However, this just isn’t happening.
-Year after year, we are only increasing consumption, while profits are simply never enough to keep pace with growing debt and demand.
+Year after year, we are only increasing consumption and emissions, while profits are simply never enough to keep pace with growing debt and demand.
 Additionally, world leaders consistently argue against any attempt at cutting emissions stating that it won’t be enough to halt climate disaster in any case, and no drop in the US carbon footprint is expected by 2050 according to the Department of Energy (DOE).

 A continuation of this “business as usual” scenario is already producing a “fortress world” response to crisis in which the affluent prepare to live in protected enclaves as the threat of disaster increases.
 We are already well on the way to a world without ice, which may shift our eccentricity and cause many other catastrophic events, like the planet losing the ability to cool itself.
 Not a pretty picture.